Fraser Coast Regional Council

 |Resident workers field of qualification|

-Analysis of the field of qualifications in the Fraser Coast Regional Council shows that the three largest fields the resident workers were qualified in were:
+Analysis of the field of qualifications in the Fraser Coast Regional Council shows that the three largest fields the resident workers (All industries) were qualified in were:

 - Engineering and Related Technologies (3,676 people or 11.4%)